ERS-HCL/sorting-component-angular/README.md

 <p><img src="/image/listdesc.png"></p>

 ## Using the complete angular project
 Download the src folder and install the required packages and run the application.
-All the required material components are imported to the project.

 ### Installing